 Degree Works- How to Use the Student Educational Planner

 This training session is designed for advisors and administrators who will be working with students in the Student Educational Planner (SEP).
 SEP is a part of the Degree Works suite that allows a student or advisor to build an advisement plan by semester.
 Training will be hands-on in a computer lab setting.
-Attendees will learn how to build a basic plan from a general education or program-specific template, and learn about many features such as planner notes, on-track/off-track plan tracking, and plan validation using a side-by-side audit/planner view.
+Attendees will learn how to build a basic plan from a general education or program-specific template, and learn about many features such as planner notes, on-track/off-track plan tracking, and plan validation.

 This training session is designed for advisors and administrators whose academic departments desire to have program specific templates and who have agreed to undergo training for the purpose of maintaining the accuracy of their programs templates.
 Training will be hands-on in a computer lab setting.
 Attendees will learn generally how templates work, the mechanics and processes of making changes to templates, and instruction on how a student or advisor can use the template to make an individual plan.